phetsims/qa/documentation/qa-book.md

 Reading Blocks are a sub-set of the Voicing feature.
 When Voicing is enabled Reading Blocks are added to the sim around elements that are not usually interactive or focusable.
 Reading Blocks usually surround Text, but can surround other graphical objects.
 Reading blocks are added to the focus order.
 When the mouse is over a Reading Block a highlight should surround the content.
-Clicking on the Reading Block with mouse, touch, or keyboard will activate it and start speech for the content.
+Moving focus to a Reading Block with keyboard or gesture or clicking on the Reading Block with mouse or touch will activate it and start speech for the content.
 While speaking, a yellow highlight should appear in the Reading Block highlight.

 ![Reading Block](https://github.com/phetsims/QA/blob/master/documentation/images/reading-block.png "Reading Block")